reboundjs/rebound/README.md

 ### Routing

 Rebound adds a three bits of functionality to Backbone's router to make navigation in a single page app even easier:
  - Relative urls will always try and trigger a route.
-You can now write ```<a href="/profile/1234"></a>``` and have that route be triggered on the helper.
+You can now write ```<a href="/profile/1234"></a>``` and have that route be triggered on the router.
 No need for wiring click events, or helpers to trigger routes.
  - Absolute urls like ```<a href="www.google.com"></a>``` will be ignored by the router and load normally.
  - If a route does not exist in the router, Rebound will try and automatically load that page's resources from ```jsPrefix``` + baseRoute + ```jsSuffix``` and then re-trigger the route.